What Is Repositioning?

 Consider a company like Dove, for example.
 When the company first entered the scene in the 1950s, Dove’s marketing strategy largely revolved around the fact that its soap bars were enriched with moisturizers.

 Dove has also earned the trust of millions of fans by promoting values such as inclusive beauty and environmental sustainability.
-The company also champions cruelty-free beauty practices and has resolved to use 100% reusable, compostable, or recyclable plastic by 2025.
+The company champions cruelty-free beauty practices and has resolved to use 100% reusable, compostable, or recyclable plastics moving forward.

 Disadvantages Of Repositioning